kamicavi/words/_posts/2023-04-11-poem-moment-in-time.md

 ---
 layout: post
-title: a poem, of sorts: a moment in time
+title: 'a poem, of sorts: a moment in time'
 slug: poem-moment-in-time
 ---